 In 1997, at the Reunification of the Motherland, Chief Executive Tung's new policy addressed to reducing the floating classes in secondary schools.
 Our school immediately applied to the former Education Department to reduce our classes from 29 to 24.

 In August 1984, Sister Esther Ling was transferred from the school and her position as principal was then taken over by Sister Amelia Ip until her retirement seven years later.
-In 2013, our third principal Mrs. Grace Chan retired, Mrs. Susanna Kwong become our current principal.
+In 2013, our third principal Mrs. Grace Chan retired, Ms. Susanna Wong became our current principal.

 Since its very beginning, Pui Tak has dedicated itself wholeheartedly to the education of outstanding students, students that would help contribute to society, and we are proud of them.
 We shall endeavour to give of all our best and shoulder the mission of education under the philosophy of our foundress, Saint Magdalene of Canossa.